JonasWeigand/Robot_Identification/README.md

 **MATLAB Symbolic Math Toolbox** and **Robotics Toolbox by Peter Corke** are required to update the robot model.\
 https://petercorke.com/toolboxes/robotics-toolbox/ \
 Optional, only required if the model is updated and if the MASTER_create_symbolic_robot file is executed.

+# Contact Information

+Jonas Weigand \
+Researcher at the Technical University Kaiserslautern, Chair of Machine Tools and Control Systems\
+and at the German Research Center for Artificial Intelligence, Kaiserslautern.\
+ORCID: 0000-0001-5835-3106 \
+jonas.weigand@mv.uni-kl.de\

+Jonas Ulmen \
+Researcher at the Technical University Kaiserslautern, Chair of Control Systems\
+ulmen@eit.uni-kl.de\

+Alexandre Janot \
+Research engineer at The French Aerospace Lab ONERA\
+ORCID: 0000-0003-1851-6454 \
+alexandre.janot@onera.fr\

+Martin Ruskowski \
+Professor at the Technical University Kaiserslautern, Chair of Machine Tools and Control Systems\
+and at the German Research Center for Artificial Intelligence, Kaiserslautern.\
+ORCID: 0000-0002-6534-9057 \
+martin.ruskowski@mv.uni-kl.de\

+March 2021